Like the Peepal tree which takes root and dismantles existing structures, we subvert the cultural status-quo to foster

 We are a group of people with one goal; doing good work.
 It's our understanding that physical pain is objectively bad.
 So for us, helping alleviate physical pain is an objective good, especially for those who can't help themselves.

-Peepal Farm is a stray animal rescue, a vegan organic farm, and a low impact farmstay.
-It is the home we have built in the Himalayan Foothills to accommodate recovering injured stray animals, people who want to do good work, and an organic garden to provide a little bit for all of us.
+Peepal Farm is a stray animal rescue, a vegan organic farm, a low impact farmstay, and a small scale social enterprise.
+It is our home that we've built in a small village near Dharamsala, Himachal Pradesh, India.
+It has space for injured stray animals to recover, for people who want to do good work, and for us to be able to organically farm while reducing our harm.

-We believe that every action for survival has a suffering footprint, especially any act of consumption.
+We believe that every act of consumption has a suffering footprint.
 So, we believe in mindful consumption, and making our survival purposeful by doing good work, which for us is alleviating physical pain.

 To alleviate animal suffering and eradicate the human behaviors that cause it.

 A space for stray animals to heal & be heard, and for people who want to be part of that change.